jdjohnson15/LEDMagic/README.md

 2. Use a GUI to play with patterns
 3. React to audio from the PC's sound card
 4. React to graphics on the screen
+5. Get some IoT going with a ESP8266